GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Get User Info

+Once user is authenticated by OpenID Connect Provider, `GetUserInfo` method returns allowed `UserClaims` like User First name , Last Name, email id etc from the OpenID Connect Provider to the registered client.

 **Required parameters:**

-* OpHost   - OpenId Provider Url
+* OpHost   - OpenID Connect Provider Url

 * oxdport  - the port of the oxd server

-* oxdId    - oxdID from client registration
+* oxdId    - oxd Id from client registration

 * accessToken - accessToken from GetTokenByCode